NU-CSCI361-LAB-BZhND/SCP/mobile/README.md

-To run, first change the value of `SERVER_URL` to match server's address.
+To run, first change the value of `SERVER_URL` in `util/fetch.ts` to match server's address.
 Then, from this directory, run:

 ```sh